stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 Our `greeting()` function takes a `name` variable as an argument and logs a greeting in the console.

-Let's now add a callback, remember a callback is a function passed as an argument in another function.
-So after the `name` argument, we will create our callback that will be called after `greeting()` finishes executing.
+Next, we will create a callback, remember a callback is a function passed as an argument in another function.
+So after the `name` parameter, we will pass a function as the second parameter that will be invoked before the `greeting()` function finishes executing.

 **Example 7:**